Opinion

 5

-Jordan Mlsna over 10 years ago
+Jordan Mlsna almost 11 years ago

 There is much to address here, but most of what's incorrect comes more fundamentally from a lack of understanding of the urgency of climate change action (to put it shortly, we must see significant economic and industrial restructuring in the next few years to have a chance at avoiding catastrophe) and a lack of recognition that the limiting factor in getting the type of action that's required is now, and long has been, social and political.
 I don't think the authors really do "wholeheartedly accept the science" if they think making slight improvements upon still-expanding fossil fuel burning comes even close to maximizing human welfare -- short, medium, and long terms all included.